TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: TFusionOcc

-To restrict T-Primitives to represent only occupied regions for geometry prediction, we interpret the T-distribution primitives $P^{T}=\left \{ p^{T}_{i} \right \}_{i=1}^{K} $ as the probability of their surrounding space being occupied.
-In detail, we assign a probability value of 100\% to the centers of the T-distribution, which decays with respect to the distance from the centers $m$:
+In practice, we interpret the T-distribution primitives $P^{T}=\left \{ P^{T}_{i} \right \}_{i=1}^{K} $ as the probability of their surrounding space being occupied.
+In detail, we assign a probability value of 100\% to the centers of the $P^{T}_{i}$, which decays with respect to the distance from the centers $m_{i}$.
+Assuming conditional independence of occupancy among different T-primitives, the final occupancy probability at x can be computed as:

-where $\nu$ refers to the degree of freedom, it is obtained by calculating how many voxels are intercepted by each T-primitive minus 1, and $\alpha \left ( x; p^{T}_{i} \right )$ denotes the probability of the point x being occupied induced by the $i$-th T-primitive.
-Equation \ref{alpha} assigns a high probability of occupancy when the point x is close to the center $m$ of the $i$-th T-primitive, which prevents any T-primitive from describing an empty area.
-To further derive the overall probability of occupancy, we assume that the probabilities of a point being occupied by different T-primitives are mutually independent, and thus we can aggregate them according to the multiplication theorem of probability:

-where $\alpha(x)$ represents the overall probability of occupancy at point x.
+where $p \left ( x| P^{T}_{i} \right )$ denotes the probability of point x being occupied induced by the $i$-th T-primitive.
+Depending on the primitive type, it is instantiated by \eqref{plain_T_Prim}, \eqref{T_SQ}, or \eqref{T_SQIW}. $p_{o}\left ( x \right )$ refers to the overall probability of occupancy at point x.